bbauska/W3Cx-5of5/README.md

   alt="CodePen, export to zip file." />
 </p>

-&quot;Export.zip&quot;.
-With CodePen, I&apos;ve got a zip file and in the zip file, I&apos;ve got index.html here.
-And if I look at the source, it&apos;s exactly the source from the example.
+<p>&quot;Export.zip&quot;.
+With CodePen, I&apos;ve got a zip file and in the zip
+file, I&apos;ve got index.html here.
+And if I look at the source, it&apos;s exactly the source from the example.</p>

-With JSBin, you can also download your result: &quot;Download&quot;.
-And in that case, the name of HTML file will be built using the name of your example in the address bar of your browser.
+<p>With JSBin, you can also download your result: &quot;Download&quot;.
+And in that
+case, the name of HTML file will be built using the name of your example in the address bar of your browser.
 But if you click on it, you've got the same result.
 You've got an HTML file that is local in your hard disk